Online inspection, control and surveillance system for food of animal origin

 Results

-SENASA strengthened its capacities for the health monitoring and follow‑up of establishments engaged in the production of food of animal origin by designing and setting up an online platform known as the Sistema de Inspección y Control de Establecimientos, SICE (Inspection and Control System for Food Production Establishments).
-In order to set up the platform, a training, validation and feedback process was carried out with internal users (SENASA veterinarians and technicians) and external users (veterinarians, technicians and managers of establishments engaged in the production of food of animal origin).
-The online system was launched in 2020 and the project trained more than 400 people from the public and private sectors in the use of the system.
+SENASA strengthened its capacities for the health monitoring and followups by designing and setting up an online platform, known as the Sistema de Inspección y Control de Establecimientos (Inspection and Control System for Food Production Establishments, SICE).
+To set up the platform, a training, validation and feedback process was carried out with internal users (SENASA veterinarians and technicians); and external users (veterinarians, technicians and managers of establishments).
+The online system was launched in 2020 and more than 400 people from the public and private sectors were trained to use the system.

 The system ensures that domestic and international users have rapid and transparent access to information and to the traceability of processes, so as to be informed about the status of audits and the implementation of requested corrections.

-The risk‑based model is being implemented, incorporating a preventive rather than reactive approach, in establishments that prepare food of animal origin for human consumption, taking into account information generated by the system.
-This leads to strengthened scientifically based decision‑making and optimized use of resources, enabling the institution to direct its efforts to other areas.
+The riskbased model is being implemented, which incorporates a preventive rather than reactive approach in establishments that prepare food of animal origin for human consumption, taking into account information generated by the system.
+This leads to strengthened scientifically-based decisionmaking and optimized use of resources, which, in turn, enables the institution to direct its efforts to other areas.

 Recommendations

-This allows for tools that respond to the country's individual circumstances and needs.
-This means that it does not have to use systems created for other circumstances and which in the long run may generate higher implementation and adjustment costs to achieve the objectives.
-In addition, the flexibility facilitates adjustments to changes and new contexts.
+This development allows for tools that respond to the country's circumstances and needs.
+As such, it does not have to use systems created for other circumstances that in the long run may generate higher implementation and adjustment costs to achieve the objectives.
+The flexibility facilitates adjustments to changes and new contexts.

-Use of virtual tools for meetings and training and awareness‑raising activities
+Virtual tools for meetings and training and awareness activities

-Following the guidelines issued by the national authorities to address the COVID‑19 pandemic, many face‑to‑face activities had to be carried out using virtual tools, which made it possible to meet the proposed objectives and demonstrated that virtual platforms enable better use of time and greater participation.
-However, a good internet connection is required, and some users must be trained in how to use the tools.
-This takes account of the fact that face‑to‑face meetings and activities may have to be included in work plans when the activities so require.
+Following the guidelines issued by national authorities to address the COVID19 pandemic, many virtual tools were used for meetings.
+This made it possible to meet the proposed objectives and demonstrated that virtual platforms enable better use of time and greater participation.
+However, a good internet connection is required, and some users must be trained on how to use the tools.
+This takes into account the fact that facetoface meetings and activities may have to be included in work plans when required.

-During the development and validation stage, it was essential to have a quality multidisciplinary team including personnel from different areas of SENASA and external users.
-It is recommended that this practice be followed in other similar experiences, by selecting a suitable and representative team with technical expertise and experience in teamwork and the use of virtual tools.
+During the development and validation stage, it was essential to have a quality multidisciplinary team that included personnel from different areas of SENASA and external users.
+It is recommended that this practice be followed in other similar contexts by selecting a suitable and representative team with technical expertise and experience in teamwork and the use of virtual tools.

 Documents